 How old are your kids?

 The younger your children are, the more coverage you'll want.
-If you have toddlers, your life insurance needs look very different from someone with older teenagers.
-If you die and leave your spouse with a 1-year-old and 3-year-old, he or she has nearly two decades to get through without your income.
+If you have toddlers, your life insurance needs will look very different from those of someone with teenagers.
+If you were to die and leave your spouse with a 1-year-old and a 3-year-old, for example, they'd have nearly two decades to get through without your income.

-If you're a stay-at-home parent, you may not earn a paycheck, but if your children are small, it would cost money to cover the care you provide.
-Even when your children are in school, you’d likely need afterschool care or babysitters, so this would be an ongoing expense until your children are older and self-sufficient.
-Think about what that would cost per year and how many years you might need it to determine whether you have enough life insurance.
+If you're a stay-at-home parent, you may not earn a paycheck, but if your children are young and require care, it would cost money to cover the care that you provide.
+Even if your children are school-age, they'll likely need after-school programming or a babysitter, so make sure to factor in this ongoing expense until they're older and self-sufficient.
+Think about what this care would cost per year and how many years you might need it to determine whether you have enough life insurance.